dchukwurah/IAC/OrchestrationAndTerraform.md

 It maintains a state of the infrastructure, allowing for efficient change planning and application, as well as error detection and resolution.

 ## **Who Created It?**
-   - Terraform was created by HashiCorp, a company known for producing tools that focus on DevOps workflows and cloud infrastructure automation.
-HashiCorp was founded by Mitchell Hashimoto and Armon Dadgar in 2012.
+   - Terraform was created by HashiCorp and used by many companies such as netflix to deploy and provision software

 ### 2. **Why Is It Needed?**
    - Terraform addresses the need for a consistent and unified workflow to provision and manage infrastructure across various cloud providers and on-premises environments.